kylemadkins/web/src/content/blog/instantiating-destroying-gameobjects-in-unity.md

 Before learning _how_ to destroy the laser instances, it's important to understand _why_.
 If you've played the game up to this point, you might notice how quickly the Hierarchy window fills up with lasers as you tap the space key.
 Once the lasers are off screen, there's no point in keeping track of them.
 This can lead to performance issues.

-To remove these game objects, we'll use the opposite of `Instantiate`, the aptly named [`Destroy`](https://docs.unity3d.com/6000.0/Documentation/ScriptReference/Object.Destroy.html) function.
+To remove these GameObjects, we'll use the opposite of `Instantiate`, the aptly named [`Destroy`](https://docs.unity3d.com/6000.0/Documentation/ScriptReference/Object.Destroy.html) function.

 First we'll add a field for keeping track of the top of the screen on the Y axis.